-A first validation was made for the system working without the Gaussian derivative procedure.
-Samples from three different wastewater quality levels were used and considered as class I for water containing less than 10 mg/L of total solids, class II for water containing 10 to 150 mg/L of total solids, and class III for total solids content above 150 mg/L. According to the amount of solids, the validation tests were directly comparable with the wastewater source.
+The validation was made using wastewater samples of three different quality levels, which were classified as class I for water containing less than 10mg/L of total solids, class II for water containing 10 to 150 mg/L of total solids, and class III for total solids content above 150mg/L. According to the amount of solids, the validation tests were directly comparable with the wastewater source.
 A comparative quantification was made between the traditional technique of direct observation, and the performance of identification of the system.
 Direct microscope quantification (Carl Zeiss, model Axiolab A1) was made by four different microbiology expert observers, and simultaneously pictures of the same observed samples were taken and analyzed by the system.
-The parameters used to evaluate the proficiency of the system were:

-Sensibility: It corresponds to the percentage of true positives as follows:
+The parameters used to evaluate the proficiency of the system were: Sensibility: It corresponds to the percentage of true positives as follows: